What is Chime?

 So, is it an online bank?
 Well, to be precise, it isn't, but modern jargon might apply the term "online bank" for Chime.
 So while it is not a bank, it provides financial services.
 It does not have any so-called brick-and-mortar locations, as all business is handled in an online environment.

-You will receive a debit card for free when you open your account, e.g. a Chime spending or savings account.
-With its emphasis on saving money through its high interest paid and its feeless overdraft, you have a great degree of flexibility.
+You will receive a debit card for free when you open your Chime Checking Account.
+Chime also offers an optional savings account that is available if you have a checking account.
+With its emphasis on saving money through its high interest paid and its feeless overdraft1, you have a great degree of flexibility.

-Also, the Chime Credit Builder provides a great opportunity for you to start building that credit score.
+Also, the Chime Credit Builder Secured Visa Credit Card provides a great opportunity for you to start building that credit score (eligibility requirements apply2).
 Chime is a great choice if you are a US resident and you're looking for a simple, safe and cheap way to handle your checking and savings transactions.

 Chime pros and cons